sarika-chaudhary/tdt/content/blogs/on-rupee/index.md

 ### End notes

-[^1]: (International Energy Agency. (n.d.).
+[^1]: International Energy Agency. (n.d.).
 Strait of Hormuz.
-IEA. https://www.iea.org/about/oil-security-and-emergency-response/strait-of-hormuz)
+IEA. https://www.iea.org/about/oil-security-and-emergency-response/strait-of-hormuz
 [^2]: Data on Brent Crude prices retrieved from: https://www.macrotrends.net/2480/brent-crude-oil-prices-10-year-daily-chart
-[^3]:The Economic Times.
+[^3]: The Economic Times.
 (2026, May 24).
 India can't escape global oil shock; fuel prices hurting economy, says former BPCL exec.
 The Economic Times. https://economictimes.indiatimes.com/industry/energy/oil-gas/india-cant-escape-global-oil-shock-fuel-prices-hurting-economy-says-former-bpcl-exec/articleshow/131292025.cms
-[^4]:Ghosh, S. (2026, May 25).
+[^4]: Ghosh, S. (2026, May 25).
 Petrol, diesel prices hiked for fourth time in ten days; latest by about ₹2.8 per litre.
 The Hindu
-[^5]:Ghosh, S. (2026, May 20).
+[^5]: Ghosh, S. (2026, May 20).
 India imported 4.3% less crude oil in April this year, yet the bill still doubled as prices soar.
 The Hindu.
-The Hindu article
-[^6]The quantity can settle anywhere depending in the relative movements of demand and supply, but the price will rise.
+[^6]: The quantity can settle anywhere depending in the relative movements of demand and supply, but the price will rise.
-[^7]:Moreover, the central banks are already dreading inflationary pressure, and hence in such situations, it cannot raise interest rates to attract foreign investments.
+[^7]: Moreover, the central banks are already dreading inflationary pressure, and hence in such situations, it cannot raise interest rates to attract foreign investments.
 This leads to a further rise in the price of dollars in terms of rupee or a fall in the value of rupee (depreciation).
 (Menon, R. (2026, January 28).
 Should the rupee be left to depreciate.
 The Hindu. https://www.thehindu.com/business/Economy/should-the-rupee-be-left-to-depreciate/article71007759.ece).
 Patnaik, P. (2026, March 28).
 Anatomy of rupee’s fall!
 NewsClick.
 NewsClick Patnaik, P. (2026, March 30).
 The falling rupee.
 MR Online.
 MR Online